elsmr/dotfiles/README.md

 ### Run setup.sh

-`setup.sh` in the root directory will run all `setup.sh` scripts in subdirectories as well as the `.macOS` script.
+Running `setup.sh` in the root directory will run all `setup.sh` scripts in subdirectories as well as the `.macOS` script.
 Optionally you can select the tools you want to configure and only run those `setup.sh` scripts.

 ```shell
 ./setup.sh